Reading now: Visual and functional check: Why it is mandatory before every use

 We don’t just provide devices – we provide security.

 Our work platforms and forklifts are always inspected, serviced, and fully documented before delivery.
-Additionally, you'll receive:
+You'll also receive:

 1. practical instruction directly upon handover